Lunavyr/PSU-CS416P-Course-Portfolio/Notes.md

 # Personal Notes
 Quick reference to general topics

-Project ideas: dynamic grain distortion with octaver
+Project ideas: wavetable synthesizer with adjustable gain, attack, decay, delay.
+Maybe some wavetable modulation, too (this is the ideal)

+# Digital/Background Concepts:
 ## Sound representation in computers:
 Analog sound waves can be roughly approximated using an array of points that roughly draw the wave we want to encode, called PCM (pulse code modulation).
 When considering frequency, the Nyquist limit suggests that to adequately capture a particular frequency, f, the rate at which samples are generated for the wave should be at least 2f.